20 local pubs with beer gardens

 The Turf Locks, Exe Estuary

-All The Turf is saying is they’re hoping to open on 4 July and to stay tuned, but I can’t think of a better place for a socially-distant bevy.
 Located on a breezy promontory between the River Exe and Exeter canal, the fabulous Turf Hotel has a large garden, picnic tables a-plenty and their popular outdoor barbecue.
-And you may as well tuck in as you have no choice but to walk, cycle or kayak it off, as it’s not accessible by car.
+And you may as well tuck in to your heart’s content as you have no choice but to either walk, cycle or kayak it off, as it’s not easily accessible by car.

 The Boathouse, Instow

 Fancy a snifter overlooking the water?
-From Monday 20 July, you can sit yourself down on the upstairs deck of this beach bar and restaurant right on the Taw and Torridge Estuary.
+Take a seat on the upstairs deck of this beach bar and restaurant right on the Taw and Torridge Estuary.
 It’s half outdoors, half undercover so plenty of fresh air to go round while you enjoy sustainably caught seafood and locally-raised meat, while mulling a luscious list of over 50 wines.
 Cheers!

 Three Crowns, Chagford